 The pleural space naturally contains a small amount of fluid.
-Empyema happens when extra fluid begins to collect in the pleural space.
+Empyema happens when extra fluid begins to collect there.

-In this article, learn more about the symptoms, causes, and risk factors for empyema, as well as the treatment options.
+In this article, learn about the symptoms, causes, and risk factors for empyema, as well as the treatment options.

 Symptoms of empyema may include:

-- having a case of pneumonia that does not improve
+- having pneumonia that does not improve

 - a fever